gpapadas/ManageEmailLists/README.md

 - Find duplicates
 - Extract emails without duplicates
-- Extract personal and business emails
+- Extract personal and business emails separately

 More features are going to be added, like more file types and functionality.